 Be a husky musher!

 When else would you get to be a husky musher?
 Controlling the pack of the huskies towing the sled across the 10km wilderness was an awesome experience.
 These four-legged artic animals go crazy when they know they are ready to go out but they are also up for a cuddle too.
 You get taught the basics of being a husky musher which sounds more difficult than it is.
-Once you get into your stride, husky sledding is a fabulous way to explore the winter wonderland.
+Once you get into your stride, husky sledding is a fabulous way to explore the white wonderland.

 Explore Lappish culture on a reindeer safari

 Learn about the reindeer herding from the Sami people, an indigenous group from Lapland.
 Only Sami people are legally allowed to own reindeer which generally roam free with close monitoring.
 Traditionally, reindeers were a primary mode of transport but nowadays tourists are big users for fun sleighs in the snow.
 Reindeer have 2 coat layers where air is trapped to keep them warm, stroking the reindeers would move this air so no petting these Arctic beauties.
 Finding out more about the culture on the reindeer safari was a bonus!

 Relax and float in an icy lake

 Sounds a strange concept but floating on a frozen wilderness lake looking up at the sky was a very soothing experience.
 You get decked out in a big orange survival suit so only your face is visible – this will keep your body warm and your clothes dry.
 Be warned, they are not the most attractive of outfits but they sure do work.
 You will feel the vacuum effect when you enter the water which is a hole carved out of the ice.
 We went ice-floating at night hoping to gaze at the Northern Lights but you can also do this ice-floating activity in the day.